maherabdelsamie/ATH-vs-QM-simulations/README.md

 Traditional quantum mechanics treats time as a parameter in the Schrödinger equation, providing a framework for describing quantum state evolution but leaving open questions about the nature of quantum measurement, wave function collapse, and the emergence of classical behavior.
 ATH offers a novel perspective by suggesting that these phenomena emerge from time's active properties rather than being fundamental features of quantum mechanics.
 This perspective becomes particularly relevant when considering phenomena that challenge our current understanding, such as quantum coherence preservation, non-local correlations, and the quantum-to-classical transition.

-While the theoretical framework of ATH is mathematically rigorous, experimental validation presents significant challenges due to the fundamental nature of time itself.
+While the theoretical framework of ATH is mathematically, experimental validation presents significant challenges due to the fundamental nature of time itself.
 Direct observation of time's proposed active properties requires sophisticated quantum experiments that can differentiate between standard quantum mechanical evolution and ATH-predicted behaviors.
 Recent experiments in quantum optics, particularly those involving time crystals, temporal boundaries, and quantum coherence, have provided indirect support for ATH's predictions, but a comprehensive experimental validation remains elusive.

 Computational simulation offers a powerful approach to bridge this gap between theory and experiment.
 By implementing quantum circuits that explicitly encode ATH's three faculties and comparing their behavior with standard quantum mechanical evolution, we can test specific predictions of the hypothesis.
 Our simulation framework focuses on three key aspects: the emergence of non-equilibrium oscillatory behaviors in entropy dynamics, the coupling between phase evolution and entropy, and the persistence of quantum coherence under noise.